 Pandemic Unemployment Assistance (PUA)

-The PUA program will provide unemployment benefits to those not ordinarily eligible for them for up to 79 weeks.
+The PUA program provided unemployment benefits to those not ordinarily eligible for them for up to 79 weeks.
 This includes individuals who are self-employed, gig workers, 1099 independent contractors, employees of churches, employees of non-profits, or those with limited work history who do not qualify for state unemployment benefits.
+Effective June 27, 2021, the state of Georgia is no longer participating in the PUA program.
+The last payable week ending date for PUA benefits was June 26, 2021.

 Step 1: Individual files a regular state unemployment claim.
 A claimant will receive 2 emails - one stating that the claim was received and another stating the claim was processed.